-“The personal preferences of parents (and, at older ages, patients) must be considered in weighing the benefits and harms of treatment options.”
+“The American Urological Association Clinical Practice Guidelines suggests that the personal preferences of parents (and, at older ages, patients) must be considered in weighing the benefits and harms of treatment options.3”

 It was explained that antibiotic prophylaxis is a preventative measure and does not cure VUR but avoids more invasive procedures.
 A cure rate of >95% was quoted for open surgery, compared with 70% for endoscopic treatment along with the advantage that complications are rare with endoscopic treatment.

 80% of parents surveyed preferred endoscopic treatment rather than antibiotic prophylaxis or open surgery.

 Taking into account the VUR treatment options preferred by parents of children with grade III VUR, investigators proposed a treatment algorithm with endoscopic treatment as first-line treatment for persistent VUR.

 Open surgery is recommended for severe cases or those who have failed endoscopic treatment.2